eddycyu/eddycyu/_posts/2020-07-02-how-to-implement-comparable-with-comparator.md

 published: true
 ---

-This note shows how to implement _Comparable_ objects using _Comparator_ in Java for multi-field comparison.
+This recipe shows how to implement _Comparable_ objects using _Comparator_ in Java for multi-field comparison.

 This implementation is more concise but slightly slower than the